bonham000/fcc-react-tests-module/CHALLENGE_MAP.md

 - **JSX and simple rendering**
   - :pencil: 1: Create a simple JSX element
-  - :pencil: 2: Render more complex JSX
+  - :pencil: 2: Render more complex JSX (explain that several elements must be enclosed)
-  - (add multiple elements need to be wrapped in () and in single outer element to existing challenges)
   - :pencil: 3: Add Comments in JSX (*may need to revise test for comment*)
   - :pencil: 4: Render an HTML element to the DOM from JSX
   - :pencil: 5: Add HTML classes to JSX elements with className